777arc/textbook/content/doa.rst

  theta_degrees = 20 # direction of arrival (feel free to change this, it's arbitrary) theta = theta_degrees / 180 * np.pi # convert to radians
  a = np.exp(-2j * np.pi * d * np.arange(Nr) * np.sin(theta)) # array factor
- print(a) # note that it's a 1x3, it's complex, and the first element is 1+0j
+ print(a) # note that it's 3 elements long, it's complex, and the first element is 1+0j

-To apply the array factor we have to do a matrix multiplication of :code:`a` and :code:`tx`, so first let's convert both to matrices, as NumPy arrays which don't let us do 1D matrix math that we need for beamforming/DOA.
-We then perform the matrix multiply, note that the @ symbol in Python means matrix multiply (it's a NumPy thing).
-We also have to convert :code:`a` from a row vector to a column vector (picture it rotating 90 degrees) so that the matrix multiply inner dimensions match.
+To apply the array factor we have to do a matrix multiplication of :code:`a` and :code:`tx`, so first let's convert both to 2D, using the approach we discussed earlier when we reviewed doing matrix math in Python.
+We'll start off by making both into row vectors using :code:`x.reshape(-1,1)`.
+We then perform the matrix multiply, note that the :code:`@` symbol in Python means matrix multiply (it's a NumPy thing).
+We also have to convert :code:`tx` from a row vector to a column vector using a transpose operation (picture it rotating 90 degrees) so that the matrix multiply inner dimensions match.

 .. code-block:: python

- a = np.asmatrix(a)
+ a = a.reshape(-1,1)
+ print(a.shape) # 3x1
- tx = np.asmatrix(tx)
+ tx = tx.reshape(-1,1)
+ print(tx.shape) # 10000x1

+ # matrix multiply
- r = a.T @ tx  # don't get too caught up by the transpose a, the important thing is we're multiplying the array factor by the tx signal print(r.shape) # r is now going to be a 2D array, 1D is time and 1D is the spatial dimension
+ r = a @ tx.T  # dont get too caught up by the transpose, the important thing is we're multiplying the array factor by the tx signal print(r.shape) # 3x10000.  r is now going to be a 2D array, 1D is time and 1D is the spatial dimension

 At this point :code:`r` is a 2D array, size 3 x 10000 because we have three array elements and 10000 samples simulated.
 We can pull out each individual signal and plot the first 200 samples, below we'll plot the real part only, but there's also an imaginary part, like any baseband signal.
-One annoying part of Python is having to switch to matrix type for matrix math, then having to switch back to normal NumPy arrays, we need to add the .squeeze() to get it back to a normal 1D NumPy array.
+One annoying part of matrix math in Python is needing to add the :code:`.squeeze()`, which removes all dimensions with length 1, to get it back to a normal 1D NumPy array that plotting and other operations expects.

 .. code-block:: python